Why you need to be abreast of breast cancer

 - crusting or redness in the nipple

 - nipple discharge

-If you notice any of these symptoms, it’s important to have them checked out.
+If you notice any of these symptoms, don’t delay in getting your GP’s advice.

 How can you reduce your risk?

 There are several lifestyle changes you can make that could reduce your risk of developing breast cancer.

 - Be physically active on most, preferably all days of the week

 - Choose a varied diet with plenty of fruit and vegetables